MichaelMcCarson/algorithms/README.md

 # algorithms

-A series of commonly found algorithms , data structures, and algorithmic techniques
+A series of commonly found algorithms, data structures, and algorithmic techniques

 ## Sliding Window